Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions: Methods of analysis

 \subsection{Algorithmics}

-As already mentioned, round-off errors play key role in Lyapunov dynamics.
-Within the employed finite precision floating point number set $\mathbb{F}$, the distance between $1$ and the next larger floating point number is $\epsilon_m=0.222 \times 10^{-15}$.
-The smallest and largest numbers that can be represented are $2.2 \times 10^{-308}$ and $1.8 \times 10^{308}$ correspondingly.
-The algorithm's arithmetic employs the round to nearest even rounding method.
+As already mentioned, round-off errors play a key role in Lyapunov dynamics.
+Within the employed finite-precision floating-point number set \(\mathbb{F}\), the distance between \(1\) and the next larger floating-point number is \(\epsilon_m=0.222 \times 10^{-15}\).
+The smallest and largest numbers that can be represented are \(2.2 \times 10^{-308}\) and \(1.8 \times 10^{308}\), respectively.
+The algorithm's arithmetic employs the round-to-nearest-even rounding method.

 In the Langevin solver, a key bottleneck is the computation of the square root of the diffusion matrix for use in the evaluation of the Wiener process.
-The standard Cholesky procedure is $O(N^3)$ complex, so we have employed the method of Chebyshev-polynomials approximation which is $O(N^{2.25})$ complex \cite[][]{kivotides_stretch}.
-To achieve convergence with error tolerance $10^{-6}$, the calculations used minimum Chebyshev order of $6$ and allowed increments by $6$ till maximum order $400$.
-The method requires the calculation of matrix eigenvalues and we used for this purpose the well known Arnoldi algorithm of $O(N^2)$ complexity, allowing up to $400$ iterations to achieve convergence with error tolerance $10^{-6}$.
+The standard Cholesky procedure has \(O(N^3)\) complexity, so we have employed the method of Chebyshev-polynomial approximation, which has \(O(N^{2.25})\) complexity \cite[][]{kivotides_stretch}.
+To achieve convergence with error tolerance \(10^{-6}\), the calculations used a minimum Chebyshev order of \(6\) and allowed increments by \(6\) up to a maximum order of \(400\).
+The method requires estimates of the extremal eigenvalues of the diffusion matrix, and we used for this purpose the well-known Arnoldi algorithm of \(O(N^2)\) complexity, allowing up to \(400\) iterations to achieve convergence with error tolerance \(10^{-6}\).
 There were no convergence issues under these specifications.

-We have nondimensionalised the various physical variables with combinations of the characteristic scales $[l^*,t^*,m^*]$ for length, time and mass correspondingly.
-We have $l^*=b$, $t^*=6 \pi \mu r_b b^2/kT$ and $m^*=(6 \pi \mu r_b b)^2/kT$, where $r_b$ is the bead radius \cite[][]{kivotides_knot}.
-The boundary conditions for flow and polymers are periodic.
-Descriptions of our implementation of this linear forcing are available in several publications \cite[][]{kivotides_cloud,kivotides_gravity, kivotides_sftur} that should be consulted for the details.
-The Navier-Stokes are solved on a $256^3$ grid and the obtained Taylor Reynolds number is $Re_{\lambda}=82$.
-The maximum chain length is $0.92$ times the Kolmogorov scale and $0.48$ times the computational grid size.
-The reported probabilities and statistics are based on a sample size of $10^7$.
-Sampling started after the turbulence achieved a statistical steady state.
-We have performed both a time average over $21.137$ large eddy turnover times $\tau_e=l_e/u^{\prime}$ --- where $u^{\prime}$ is the turbulence intensity and $l_e$ is half the system size --- and an ensemble average over $301$ chains evolved together as a self-interacting polymer system.
+We have nondimensionalised the various physical variables with combinations of the characteristic scales \([l^*,t^*,m^*]\) for length, time and mass, respectively.
+We have

+where \(r_b\) is the bead radius \cite[][]{kivotides_knot}.
+The corresponding cgs values of these scales are \(l^*=7.370 \times 10^{-7}\ {\rm cm}\), \(t^*=1.051 \times 10^{-4}\ {\rm s}\), and \(m^*=8.233 \times 10^{-10}\ {\rm g}\).
+With this nondimensionalisation, the main DNS, turbulence and polymer parameters used in the calculation are collected in Table~\ref{tab:calculation-parameters}.
+The table also gives the Kolmogorov scales, the large-eddy turnover time, the polymer relaxation time, and the length- and time-scale ratios used to identify the computed regime.